bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+its an interface representing the html document of your code, and can be accessed and manipulated by javascript
 2. What is an event?
+an event is something that happens on the web page such as a click, scrolling, or hovering over objects
 3. What is an event listener?
+an event listener is something that triggers when an event happens and allow different effects to take place on the occurance of those events

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can more easily manipulate it in the dom
 5. What is a component?

-You are expected to be able to answer questions in these areas.
+a component is something that we can add into the html using the dom, and manipulate You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions